 The Canvas assignment tool will notify you confirming the submission of your assignment.
 PLEASE check your UFL email at http://webmail.ufl.edu on a regular basis for these and other email notices from the course site.
 If you do not receive an email confirmation within 2 hours of submission, please return to the site and resubmit your assignment.
 It is a student's responsibility to verify that they turn in assignments on time and that they turn in the CORRECT assignment attachment.
 Please take a few moments to open your submitted attachment and verify that you have submitted to correct file.

-You will be graded in the course through the use of written homework and exams.
+You will be graded in the course through assigned work such as a written assignment, presentations and exams.

 Course Requirements/Evaluation/Grading